HTTuong/To-do-list/README.md

 # Getting Started with Create React App
-This project is about To do List.
+This is To do List project.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can interact with the UI to create a task
+In the project directory, you can interact with the UI to create, update and delete a task.
+An existing task can be updated or deleted.
+A task created contains its title, description, dealine and status.
+There are three statuses when creating a task such as Done, In progress and Not Yet.
+Each task with a specific status will display with a particular color (green for completed tasks, yellow for in-progress tasks and red for not-begin tasks).
+Finally, a task can be marked done by checking on the checkbox in each task card and the color of card will change to green(completed task).
+Completed tasks cannot be updated and can be deleted.

 ### `npm start`